reach-sh/reach-lang/docs/dev/src/tut/rps/index.md

 1. This is not possible, because the blockchain guarantees that each party performs a particular set of actions;
 1. The program hangs forever waiting for Alice to provide the value;
 1. Alice is punished and the program proceeds as-if Bob were the winner;
-1. It depends on how the program was written; if the developer used Reach, the default is (2), but the developer could include a `{!reach} timeout` block to implement the (3) behavior.
+1. It depends on how the program was written; if the developer used Reach, the default is (2), but the developer could include a `{!rsh} timeout` block to implement the (3) behavior.

 :::testA